Chris Van Hollen: Journalism

 In July 2019, Van Hollen cosponsored the Fallen Journalists Memorial Act, a bill introduced by Ben Cardin and Rob Portman that would create a privately funded memorial to be constructed on federal lands in Washington, D.C. to honor journalists, photographers, and broadcasters who died in the line of duty.

 LGBTQ rights

 Van Hollen signed a letter in July 2017 in opposition to an announced military ban against transgender soldiers.

 Taxes

 Van Hollen received a 0% rating for the Citizens Against Government Waste (CAGW), and the National Taxpayers Union (NTU), in 2010.
 Both these organizations advocate for lower taxes for everyone including the wealthy.
 In 2006, Van Hollen received a 100% rating from Citizens for Tax Justice (CTJ), a group that calls for higher taxes on the wealthy.
 Van Hollen opposes eliminating the federal estate tax.

 Personal life

-Van Hollen and his wife Katherine have three children: Anna, Nicholas, and Alexander.
+Van Hollen and his wife Katherine have three children.
 Van Hollen is of Dutch descent and is Episcopalian.